ibm-cloud-docs/account/trustedprofile-fed-tutorial.md

    {: tip}

 1. Select the default identity provider (IdP) you created.
 1. Click **View your identity provider (IdP) data**.
-Marla uses this in the following steps to see which attributes she can leverage to create conditions.
+Marla uses this in the following steps to see which attributes she can use to create conditions.
 1. Click **Add a condition**.
 1. Click **Filter attributes** and select `country`.
     * These are the attributes available from personal data.